Skip to content

 Small businesses with basic SEO needs often find KWFinder covers the essentials.

-Ahrefs is more for SEO pros, agencies, and bigger businesses that want comprehensive data.
+Ahrefs is more for agencies, and bigger businesses that want comprehensive data.

 It’s especially handy if you’re juggling multiple clients or large sites.